 If you, or someone you know might be interested in becoming a Covid Community Champions, you can find out more and sign up for the next training session visit the Spark a Change website.

-For more information, please contact Helen Fielden, Covid Community Champion Coordinator by emailing [email protected]create new email or call 07535 800944.
+For more information, please contact Helen Fielden, Covid Community Champion Coordinator by emailing [email protected] or call 07535 800944.

 Covid Catch-up Film: This week Clinton meets with Screwfix to highlight the need for businesses to ensure they are a Covid-19 safe environment for staff.
 The film can be viewed via YouTube.